Kvitka Cisyk: Education

 Cisyk attended the High School of Music & Art in New York City and graduated in 1970.
 She attended Harpur College, also known as SUNY Binghamton, for one year directly after high school.
 Her sister taught piano there.
 In the summer of 1971, she attended a SUNY-sponsored opera program in Ghent, Belgium.
 She received a violin scholarship to the Mannes College of Music, but had switched to classical voice training by the time of her graduation.

+In January 1971, the initiative committee (chaired by Lubomyr Zobniv), which consisted mainly of Harpur College students, created a television program called "Thoughts of Ukraine" to mark the Day of Unity of Ukraine.
+The script was prepared by Maria Cisyk (music teacher) and Maria ("Mima") Koropiy (graduate student in French; host of a Ukrainian radio program).
+The program featured Ukrainian folk dances, poems by Taras Shevchenko, songs performed by Kvitka Cisyk with guitar accompaniment by Bohdan Sokhan (a student from New York) and Yuriy Turchyn (a student at Rutgers University), and songs accompanied by Maria Tsysyk's piano.
+The individual performances were harmoniously combined with photographic material from Ukraine and background music selected and played for the program by Maria Cisyk.
+On the evening of January 22, the program "Thoughts on Ukraine" was broadcast on WINR-TV.

-Popular music career
+Music career

 Cisyk's original goal was a career as an opera singer, but her father's death left the family without a source of income.
 Needing to earn money immediately, Cisyk pursued a career as a session singer in popular music.
-She drew her professional name (Kasey) from her first and last initials.
+She drew her professional name (Kacey) from her first and last initials.

 Cisyk began singing in clubs, while submitting audition tapes to producers and advertising agencies.
 She had a successful career as a background singer in popular music, working as a backup singer for Carly Simon and Michael Franks and for artists produced by Quincy Jones.